OctoPrint/octoprint.org/security/index.md

 ## Severity scoring

 If you are familiar with [**CVSS4.0**](https://www.first.org/cvss/v4-0/specification-document), then you are welcome to provide the score of the vulnerability in your report in the shape of a vector string.
 There's a calculator [here](https://www.first.org/cvss/calculator/4-0).
-Be advised that we most likely will rescore the vulnerability however, as we know the project and its deployment scenarios and thread model best.
+Be advised that we most likely will rescore the vulnerability however, as we know the project and its deployment scenarios and threat model best.

 If you intend to _do_ provide a score yourself, please make yourself familiar with CVSS4.0 _first_ (we strongly recommend reading [the Specification](https://www.first.org/cvss/v4.0/specification-document) and [the Assessment Guide](https://www.first.org/cvss/v4-0/user-guide#Assessment-Guide)), as we will not accept reports that use it incorrectly.